Logging V2 for both MQL4 and MQL5 – library MetaTrader 5

 The CDebugLogger class is an invaluable tool for any MQL4/5 developer.
 With its wide range of customizable features, it enables precise logging and monitoring of applications, facilitating easier debugging and better application performance tracking.
 Whether you need simple message logging or detailed contextual information, the CDebugLogger class provides a reliable and efficient solution tailored to your development needs.

-Alternative: Balance of market power - indicator MetaTrader 5
+Alternative: XEnvelopes2 - indicator MetaTrader 5

 For more information about the CDebugLogger class or to explore other advanced tools and solutions, visit StormWave Technologies.